 - Potent topical numbing is applied for 75 minutes

-- Patient takes a vicon pill or gets a shot of demeral
+- Patient takes a Vicon pill or gets a shot of Demerol

 - After 1:15 of topical numbing, the numbing cream is removed, face washed with alcohol, then dried and the patient is ready for the laser procedure.